What do we do?

 • Scientific writing

-Scope of action
+Scope of Action

-• Observational studies with/without drug
+• Observational studies with/without drugs

 SCReN in Spain